 June 16, 2019 – 11:18 AM PDT

-For the songbird he became, Sundays at this moment he sang to the people.
-Meanwhile, his son sitting 4 pughs back not caring for the hymn, but often in a trance daydreaming a new one.
+For the songbird he became, Sundays at this moment, my father would sing to the congregation.
+Meanwhile, his son[me] sitting four pews back not caring for the hymn, was in trance daydreaming a new one.

-Some glad morning, when this life is over,
+Some glad morning, when this life is over, I’ll fly away.

 If heaven be his space, maybe I’ll breathe til’ it’s in my face.

-You last smiled 2 days after I met her.
-Then you passed on.
-So, to clear things up I can’t prove to your generation I’m not gay by not marrying in my 20s.
-Dad, like the people I do this for, they too misread me.
-The writer was for the people to stop assuming of me.
-My dreams like hers, taking off from 28L.
-Just know we’re giving both the heavens and hell something new to spell.
+My dad last smiled two days after I met her, then he passed on.
+So, to clear things up, I can’t prove to his generation I’m not gay because I didn’t marry in my 20’s… But I’d tell him, like the people I do this for, they too misread me.
+TheWriter is for the people to stop assuming of me.
+My dreams, like hers, take off from 28L—giving both the heavens and hell something new to spell.

 From the fighting preacher,

-To your son’s readers.
+To his son’s readers.

-I wrote this still hungover.
+I wrote this hungover.

-And able to get a message sent over.
+Still able to get a message sent over.

 Like the singing fighter in church I watched,

-We won’t lose luggage,
+Who won’t lose luggage,

-Flying with love,
+Flying with love, writing through trust.

-The colors you sang inspired us from above.
+The colors you sang inspired us much…

 Born and raised in Portland, Oregon, Budd writes to encourage readers to explore the depths of their inner ocean, an unexplored self, because it's fun once you get through the emotional part...
 “The world around us is our vehicle, what you'll read is how I digest it.” -Budd